 Lisa M. Elliott is an Associate with Talenfeld Law, Florida’s first law firm dedicated exclusively to protecting the rights of abused, disabled, and injured children.
-She represents children who have been injured, physically abused, or sexually abused who have been harmed in Florida’s child welfare system and disability systems.
+Based in the firm’s Daytona Beach office, she represents children who have been injured, physically abused, or sexually abused who have been harmed in Florida’s child welfare system and disability systems.

 Lisa began her legal career working under the late Gainesville lawyer Gloria Fletcher.
 During her time at Gloria W. Fletcher, P.A., she represented children who had been injured or abused in the Florida child welfare system, and advocated for clients in personal injury claims and other civil matters.